• Skip to primary navigation

 Watch and change if needed:

-• If not working good then we can change power or frequency.
+• Look if rats stay away or not and if not working good then we can change power or frequency.

 Important Note:

-• It depend on size of area, type of rat, and sound frequency.
+• Remember this device may not work same in all places because it depend on size of area, type of rat, and sound frequency.

-• Also always be careful when working with electric parts and follow safety rules.
+• Also, always be careful when working with electric parts and follow safety rules.

 Formulas: